Surya6032/CS470/Assignment9.md

 1)
 b) When it reached less than twenty it gave an error.
 KeyError 19.
+The range argument in the method takes a list of depths that it will try out.
+But when the range is (2,4) then its too small of range to try out all the depths as no moves are left to play.

 2)a) I can win if the negamax parameter is 1, if it's more than 1 than its always a draw.
 AI plays good but it plays same even if the parameter is 2 or 7.
 If its 1 then it looses.
 b) GameController([Human_Player(), AI_Player(algorithm)]).play() change this line on 51 to this:-